TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 - Once extracted, the RID data packets shall be transmitted in real-time to the central computer for processing and server transmission.
 - The system shall ensure reliable reception of all RID data from drones operating within the designated tracking area, which includes the entire contiguous campus.
-- This subsystem is designed to function autonomously, requiring minimal intervention while ensuring accurate and efficient drone tracking for compliance, security, and situational awareness purposes.
+- This subsystem shall function autonomously, requiring minimal intervention while ensuring accurate and efficient drone tracking for compliance, security, and situational awareness purposes.
+- The Bluetooth module shall be integrated in the the Central Computer (Raspberry Pi).

 ### Wi-Fi RID Module
 - The Wi-Fi transceiver shall receive Wi-Fi signals transmitted by drones flying over the campus.